0dan0/qr/docs/control/dailytl/README.md

 # Daily Time-lapse Video and Upload

-If you camera is configured (via the Quik App) to update to the GoPro cloud, you can use this daily timelapse to automatically sync each day.
+If you camera is already configured (via the Quik App) to enable auto upload to the GoPro cloud, you can use this daily timelapse to automatically sync each day.
+Requires a GoPro Subscription.
 Ideal for daily documentation for a construction or sunsize/sunsets
 Remember to set your camera's [clock](../precisiontime) before using this QR Code.

 ## Time-lapse Settings